Alternhuman/marcopolo-manager/doc/source/managers.rst

 Managers
 ========

-The managers are defined as a Python class which inherits from :class:`MarcoManager<marcomanager.MarcoManager>`.
+The managers are defined as a Python class which inherits from :class:`MarcoManager<marcomanager.marcomanager.MarcoManager>`.

 .. code-block:: python
 	:caption: An example of a Manager